rakesh-sahani/Particles-JS-with-Angular-7/README.md

-# Particles
+# Particles.js

-How to implement Particle.js with Angular 7
+How to implement particles.js with Angular 7

 A lightweight JavaScript library for creating particles.